informatici/openhospital/oh-bundle/OH-README.md

 ### Windows - legacy mode

-It's also possible to start Open Hospital with the legacy batch file (old oh.bat):
+It's also possible to start Open Hospital with the legacy batch file (old oh.bat behaviour):
-- open cmd.exe and run **.\oh.bat -legacymode**
+- open cmd.exe, browse to the OH installation directory and run **.\oh.bat -legacymode**
-- to see available options, open a cmd.exe window and run **.\oh.bat -h**
+- to see available options in legacymode, run **.\oh.bat -h**

 # Options